Cart

 The USPTO's criteria for acceptable proofs of use include:

-Do I need a US address to apply for a trademark in the United States?
+Do I need a US address to apply for a trademark in the United States, which is found in the USA?

 No, having a US address is not required to submit a trademark application in the United States.

-When do you need to provide a translation and transliteration for a trademark in the USA?
+When do you need to provide a translation and transliteration for a trademark in the United States?

 When applying for a logo or combined mark in the USA, should you include color as a feature of the mark?